VETERINARY SERVICES

 If you notice your dog has bad breath, discoloured or loose teeth, or a change in their appetite or behaviour – chances are your best friend may be experiencing the pain and discomfort of dental disease.

 Dogs with dental disease are also at risk of developing infections elsewhere in the body because bacteria in the gum tissue can enter the bloodstream, potentially causing problems with your dog’s heart, liver and kidneys.
-Some breeds of dog can be more at risk of developing dental disease due to the shape of their mouth.
+Some breeds of dog can be more at risk of developing disease due to the shape of their mouth.
 Older dogs are also at greater risk, because their immune systems may be less able to withstand the impact of bacteria entering the bloodstream.

-Veterinary Treatment – Dental Scale and Polish
+Cat and Dog Dental Care Treatment – Scale and Polish

 Prevention Strategies to Keep Your Dog’s Mouth Healthy.